- Radiation Basics

 - email ARPANSA

-At the measurement distance of 10 cms, which was considered to be the closest distance that people would be to the lamps, even in desk top applications, four of the CFLs had allowed exposure times shorter than 8 hours, while a further two CFLs had times of approximately 10 hours.
-For comparison purposes, the allowed exposure limits will be exceeded in typical midday summer sunshine in approximately 6 mins in Brisbane and 7 mins in Melbourne.
+At the measurement distance of 10 cm, which was considered to be the closest distance that people would be to the lamps, four of the CFLs had allowed exposure times shorter than eight hours, while a further two CFLs had times of approximately ten hours.
+For comparison, the allowed exposure limits will be exceeded in typical midday summer sunshine in about six minutes in Brisbane and seven minutes in Melbourne.

-The emissions from all of the lamps decreased rapidly with distance.
-At a distance of 25 cms, none of the CFLs had allowed exposures times shorter than 8 hours, and therefore did not exceed the limits set here in Australia (ARPANSA RPS12)1 and internationally by the International Commission on Non-Ionizing Radiation Protection (ICNIRP)2.
-Although emitting some UVR, none of the double envelope CFLs or the incandescent and halogen lamps produced sufficient UVR to be hazardous, even at the 10 cm distance.
+The emissions from all of the light sources decreased rapidly with distance.
+At a distance of 25 cm, none of the CFLs had allowed exposures times shorter than eight hours, and therefore did not exceed the limits set in Australia by ARPANSA RPS12 and internationally by the International Commission on Non-Ionizing Radiation Protection.
+Although emitting some UVR, none of the single and double envelope CFLs or the incandescent and halogen lamps produced sufficient UVR to be a risk to health, even at the 10 cm distance.

-The exposure limits of RPS 121 and ICNIRP2 are conservative for normal population skin types, however they may not apply to people with medical conditions that may make them highly photosensitive.
-For distances in excess of 25 cms, both forms of CFLs are suitable for use.
-It is advisable for people to utilise double envelope or encapsulated CFLs for desktop use at distances closer than 30 cms.
+The exposure limits of RPS 12 are conservative for normal population skin types, however they may not apply to people with medical conditions that may make them highly photosensitive.
+For distances in excess of 25 cm, both forms of CFLs are suitable for use.
+It is advisable for people to utilise double envelope or encapsulated CFLs for desktop use at distances closer than 30 cm.

 Top of Page